jfainberg/jfainberg.github.io/_includes/content.markdown

 I am a PhD student within the [ILCC] and [CSTR] institutes of the [School of Informatics] at the [University of Edinburgh].
 My supervisors are [Steve Renals] and [Peter Bell].

-This summer I am an intern with [Bloomberg](http://www.bloomberg.net).
-I recently completed an internship with [Sonos](http://www.sonos.com) under the supervision of [Daniele Giacobello], and I was part of team [Edina](https://developer.amazon.com/alexaprize/teams/edina) in the [Amazon Alexa Prize](https://developer.amazon.com/alexaprize).
+This summer I was an intern with [Bloomberg](http://www.bloomberg.net).
+Previously I completed an internship with [Sonos](http://www.sonos.com) under the supervision of [Daniele Giacobello], and I was part of team [Edina](https://developer.amazon.com/alexaprize/teams/edina) in the [Amazon Alexa Prize](https://developer.amazon.com/alexaprize).
 The data we collected is available as the [Self-dialogue Corpus](https://github.com/jfainberg/self_dialogue_corpus).
 I have a small role in the [CitySounds](http://iot.ed.ac.uk/pilots/citysounds) project.

 My main research interests include

-- *speech recognition*: factorised adaptation of data in various acoustic and linguistic conditions;
+- *speech recognition*: acoustic model adaptation in various acoustic and linguistic conditions;
 - *computational auditory scene analysis*: sound source localisation and separation inspired by the human auditory system; and
 - *music information retrieval*: inference from audio such as genres, instrument detection, etc., skills which are typically effortless to humans.